matthewglasenapp/hla_resolve/README.md

 **[Browse the full benchmark →](docs/capture_validation.md)**

-- Per-gene concordance by field of resolution for each truth set
+- Concordance by gene and field of resolution
 - Mean HLA coverage depth by sample
-- The SRA run accession for each sample
+- The SRA accession for each sample

 Raw reads are available under BioProject [PRJNA1417783](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1417783).